 KYOAG Scam to

-GOV311 (468311), or, enroll online and select text message or email alert.
-Beshear's Office of Senior Protection is also working more than 170 Scam Alerts partner organizations to reach seniors throughout the Commonwealth.
-His team also launched the
+The Office of Senior Protection is also working with more than 170 Scam Alerts partner organizations to reach seniors throughout the Commonwealth.
+The office also launched the

-Interfaith Travel Series Scam Alerts, which allows the office to work with the AARP of Kentucky to partner with area faith-based communities and churches, and work with senior Kentuckians one-on-one through their local senior ministries to help prevent them from falling victim to scams.
-In 2018, the office is launched a scam prevention program specifically focused on helping veterans, service men and women and their families avoid falling vicitm to scammers.
+Interfaith Travel Series Scam Alerts, which allows the Attorney General's team to work with the AARP of Kentucky to partner with area faith-based communities and churches and work with senior Kentuckians one-on-one through their local senior ministries to help prevent them from falling victim to scams.

 Providing Advocacy and Outreach